Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 The candle trembled in Fèinnav's hand.

-"You're here to steal the ledger."
+"You're here to steal the household ledger."

 "I'm here to find out who killed my mother." Àrnnav held up the page with her mother's name.
 "Szèrlaimhnav.
 Silenced.
 Five hundred coins.
 Does that mean anything to you?"

 Fèinnav's face went whiter still.

 "I didn't—I didn't know about that.
-I only found out about the patterns last week.
-My friend has been investigating, and I—" She stopped.
-Took a breath.
-"Who sent you?"
+I only found out about the patterns at the festival.
+You—" She stopped.
+"You're the girl I was going to meet.
+From Pattern Day.
+My mother said someone from the Hand Quarter was asking questions."

+"Your mother?"

+"She's been investigating since she found out.
+Since she received a letter from—" Fèinnav shook her head.
+"It doesn't matter.
+Who sent you here tonight?"

 "Does it matter?"